RobinThrift/RobinThrift.com/src/content/posts/metalsmith-3-refining-our-tools.md

 Without wasting any time, let's get started!

 ###Writing Plugins
 I am going to start this tutorial off with a little plugin, that will save us a time, and automate our build process further.
-In order to render, we have to set every posts template individually.
+In order to render our posts correctly, we have to set every posts template individually.
 As most posts will likely have the same template, this is a little unnecessary, and error prone.
 So let's change that.

-Firstly a little reminder, how Metalsmith represents file internally:
+Firstly a little reminder, how Metalsmith represents files internally:
 ```js
 {
     'title': 'FROM_THE_TITLE_KEY',